Urusei Yatsura 2: Beautiful Dreamer: Release

-Beautiful Dreamer was released theatrically in Japan on February 11, 1984, where it was distributed by Toho.
+Beautiful Dreamer was released theatrically in Japan on February 11, 1984, during the second season of the series where it was distributed by Toho.

-Central Park Media released the film on VHS in North America on November 1, 1993, and on DVD on June 8, 2004.
+Central Park Media released the film on VHS in North America on November 1, 1992, and on DVD on June 8, 2004.
 The DVD contained a "full-length" directors' commentary by Mamoru Oshii as well as an art gallery.
 Beautiful Dreamer is also the only Urusei Yatsura film released in the United States by US Manga Corps and not AnimEigo, though AnimEigo is credited with doing the translation and subtitling of the film on the VHS release, as well as designing the DVD packaging to match the other movies in the series.
 The movie aired on the Sci-Fi Channel's anime lineup in the U.S. in the late 1990s.
 In 2016, Discotek Media announced they had licensed the film in North America and will release it on DVD and Blu-ray.
 It was released on February 27, 2018.
+During a Panel at Otakon 2022, Discotek revealed that they licensed Beautiful Dreamer just to "test the waters" on Urusei Yatsura.
+Discotek would later release the rest of the films on Blu-Ray, as well as the entire anime series.
+As of 2025, the Blu-Ray is out of print.

 In Japan, the DVD of the film was released in 2002, featuring both the original mono soundtrack as well as an all-new 5.1 surround audio track, both in Japanese, as well as audio commentaries by Mamoru Oshii, associate director Junji Nishimura, and Shigeru Chiba.
 A Japanese Blu-ray was planned for release in March 2009 before being cancelled.
 The Blu-ray was eventually released on January 21, 2015, ranking in third place on the weekly Oricon charts during its release week, with 7,860 copies sold.
 The Blu-ray lacks the audio commentaries featured in the original DVD release.